benfleis/brick-scii/README.md

 - Approach - hackathon + 1st pass refinement.

 - I began with a string based rep to keep it simple.
 I got partial functionality pretty quickly here, but hit-the-wall (pun intended!) at my first attempt to properly calculate "support" dependencies.
 A simple-overzealous approximation with strings is simply every index is supported by its immediate underneath+2 siblings.
 This is enough to make progress and build walls.
-After quickly confirming this, I moved on from the string rep, and used strings as human-friendly layout spec, and internally converted to using `PositionedBits`.
-(Bit = Item.)
+After quickly confirming this, I moved on from the string rep, and used strings as human-friendly layout spec, and internally converted to using `PositionedItem`s.

 - This problem wants to be solved in a functional/immutable way, as a series of states and actions, ffwd/rewind etc. As much as reasonable in python I approached this way.
 But I didn't get to ffwd/rewind.
 (Not implying that it's required for that functionality, but is a natural approach IMHO.)